-Psychotherapists diagnose and treat emotional and mental disorders in people using psychotherapeutic methods.
+Psychotherapists diagnose and treat people's emotional and mental disorders using psychotherapeutic methods.
 They use behavioural therapy, relaxation therapy, biofeedback, and other techniques to help their clients overcome various psychological and emotional issues.

-Do you want to know how to become a psychotherapist in Australia?
-You need to complete a bachelor’s and master’s degree in psychotherapy and register with ACA/ PACFA to work as a registered Psychotherapist in Australia.
+To become an accredited psychotherapist in Australia, you must complete a bachelor's and master's degree in psychotherapy and register with ACA/ PACFA to work as a registered Psychotherapist in Australia.